ankitgssingh/Air-Quality-Index-forecasting-of-world-s-most-polluted-city-Gurugram/README.md

 # Air-Quality-Index-forecasting-of-world-s-most-polluted-city-Gurugram
-Forecasting the air quality Index comprising of different air pollutants by implementing novel PROPHET (facebook) forecasting model along with other time statistical and deep learning models
+Forecasting the air quality Index comprising of different air pollutants by implementing novel PROPHET (facebook) forecasting model along with other time statistical and deep learning models.
+In order to validate the performance of novel PROPHET model, it was also tested on a completely new dataset of delhi.
+Results shows that PROPHET outperformed all the state of the art models in terms of mulitple evaluation metrics such as RMSE, MSE, MAE and MAPE.